 |Linked Open Data Projects||

 In the Digital Heritage Network we are working on a new, linked data based approach for discovering, cross-domain digital heritage information.
-See https://github.com/netwerk-digitaal-erfgoed/general-documentation for some information about our project.
+See the white paper 'A distributed network of heritage information' at https://github.com/netwerk-digitaal-erfgoed/general-documentation for more information about our project.
 We are in the midst o[f the design and documentation process.